 Digital transformation is forcing companies to break down silos within their field service operations in order to keep pace with customer demands around a unified sale, delivery, and support lifecycle.
 Industry leaders are empowering their employees to work together as teams instead of individual divisions.
 This transformation is forcing companies to rethink their business processes, technologies, and information strategies.

 Microsoft has embraced this digital transformation with Dynamics CRM Field Service and is redefining the value Field Service Automation can deliver to services companies.
 Traditional systems are focused on resource scheduling, dispatch, and work order management, which are critically important, but they lack functionality need to manage the entire customer experience.
-This makes it difficult for technicians, project managers, and account managers to collaborate on the dynamic needs of their customers—resulting in a reactive versus proactive service delivery model that directly effects profitability and customer service levels.
+This makes it difficult for technicians, project managers, and account managers to collaborate on the dynamic needs of their customers—resulting in a reactive versus proactive service delivery model that directly affects profitability and customer service levels.

 Microsoft disrupts these traditions by intentionally architecting a Field Service solution within Dynamics CRM Online, merging the worlds of Field Service Automation and Customer Relationship Management to fully integrate the customer management lifecycle.
 The outcome is a foundation that provides a 360-view of your customer interactions including opportunities, quotes, orders, projects, cases, communications, assets, social dialog, accounts, tasks, service agreements, schedules, work orders and so much more.
 What makes Dynamics CRM Field Service truly unique is you can personalize your deployment to your business and end-user needs, allowing you to scale up or down as functionality is required.